StarHub appoints new chief executive officer

-SINGAPORE - Telecommunications firm StarHub announced last Friday (Dec 18) that it had appointed Mr Nikhil Eapen as its new chief executive officer.
+Telco StarHub announced last Friday that it has appointed Mr Nikhil Eapen as its new chief executive officer.
+The appointment will take effect on Jan 1 next year.

-The 48-year-old Singaporean has served as the deputy chief executive of parent company ST Telemedia, a strategic investor in communications and media, data centres and the infrastructure technology businesses.
+The 48-year-old Singaporean was deputy chief executive of parent company ST Telemedia, a strategic investor in communications and media, data centres and the infrastructure technology businesses.

-He previously worked as an investment banker with Citigroup for over 18 years at the company's Hong Kong, New York and South-east Asian offices.
+He previously worked as an investment banker with Citigroup for over 18 years at the firm's Hong Kong, New York and South-east Asian offices.

-"As an experienced executive with a proven track record of regional achievements and broad industry knowledge, my fellow directors and I are confident that he is well qualified to lead StarHub in managing the challenges that operators face today, and to pursue new opportunities."
+Noting that Mr Eapen is "an experienced executive with a proven track record of regional achievements and broad industry knowledge", Mr Clontz said he and his fellow directors are confident that the new CEO is "well qualified to lead StarHub in managing the challenges that operators face today, and to pursue new opportunities".

-StarHub said that key criteria in selecting its new CEO included strong leadership, senior executive experience in telco and adjacent industries and an understanding of the new market dynamics around intense competition.
+StarHub said key criteria in selecting its new CEO included strong leadership, senior executive experience in telco and adjacent industries, and an understanding of the new market dynamics around intense competition.

-The firm added that the new CEO would also need to show a strong track record of successful corporate transformation, with enterprise and merger and acquisition backgrounds to grow the business.
+The company added that the new CEO would also need to show a strong track record of successful corporate transformation, with enterprise and merger and acquisition backgrounds to grow the business.

 Experience in leading diverse teams to deal with rapid changes in this highly competitive environment was also required.